How to Play Spades: Spades Rules with Interactive Card Game Tutorial

-Spades is a 4 player "trick taking" game.
-There are two teams of two, with partners sitting across from each other.
+Spades is a 4 player "trick-taking" game.
+It's a strategic game where you're playing with a partner.
+The game is playedby two teams of two people, with partners sitting across from each other.

-Cards are ranked from Ace (high) down to 2 (low).
+Cards are ranked from Ace (highest) to 2 (lowest).

 The objective is to be the first team to reach 500 points.